William-King977/eng84_docker_containerisation_task/README.md

 * Copy and paste the following code, and change where applicable:
   ```
   function doPost(request) {
-    // Gets the string value of POST data
+    // Gets the string value of the POST data
     var postJSON = request.postData.getDataAsString();
     var payload = JSON.parse(postJSON);